FerTalavera/vape-lung-cancer/README.md

 sed 's/chr//g' Allexon_v2_Covered.bed > Allexon_v2_Covered_corrected.bed
 ```

-3. To create the GenomicDB we need to prepare a file containing a mapping of sample name to file uri in tab delimited format (tab_batch.sample_map).
+3. To create the GenomicDB we need to prepare a file containing a mapping of sample name to file url in tab delimited format (tab_batch.sample_map).
 4. Create the GenomicDB.
 5. Create the Panel of Normals
 6. Perform the variant calling with mutect2 using a --min-base-quality-score of 30.